 For more on what rights you have as a flier, check out Passenger Rights.

-Let's get on to what you can do about it if (hopefully not "when") an airport delay happens to you.
-Here are a few tips to help you cope in the event of software switches, storms or other airport snafus.
+Below are a few tips to help you cope in the event of software switches, storms or other causes of airport delays.

-Some hotels don't charge your card until you show up at the front desk, so you can usually safely book a room and cancel if your flight does take off reasonably on time.
+Some hotels don't charge your card until you show up at the front desk, so it's usually safe to book a room and cancel if your flight does take off reasonably on time.
 Make sure to ask about cancellation policies to be on the safe side when you call.
+(Many hotels will charge you if you don't cancel at least 24 hours in advance.)

-If you're stuck in an airport without easy Internet access, a good tactic is to have on hand the phone number of your preferred booking website.
-When using this tactic, check out airport hotels first.
-Look for off-airport hotels that offer shuttle service to the airport so you can ditch your rental car or otherwise count on a ride to the airport without too much trouble or expense.
+Look for airport hotels that offer shuttle service so you can ditch your rental car or otherwise count on a ride to the airport without too much trouble or expense.

 You don't need an elephant's memory to be able to call a reservation site, a hotel, your airline or any travel service outfit; you just need to program these numbers into your cell phone before your trip starts.
 Save the contact number for your airline (use the frequent flier program phone number if you have elite status of any kind, as the service is better), reservation sites, car rental companies that permit drop-offs near you, and your travel agent if you have ever used one -- even if the agent didn't book you into your current jam, he or she might be able to get you out of it.